 Place all ingredients into the blender.
 Blend until smooth and creamy.
-Pour the mixture into the popsicle molds, and add wooden sticks.
+Pour the mixture into the popsicle moulds, and add wooden sticks.
 Place popsicles into the freezer and freeze overnight.
-When serving, run warm water over the outside of the molds to loosen.
+When serving, run warm water over the outside of the moulds to loosen.